 When a child reaches junior high, the child should make the decision of how much weight to lose.
 If a wrestler is going to cut, then he/she should learn how to do it the correct way.

 In my opinion, there is one time when a youth wrestler should drop weight.
 If you have a child that is 5-12 years old and they are obviously over weight (BMI over 27), then as a parent you should definitely have your child lose weight.
 I would do this by changing your families eating habits.

 My guess is that if your child is overweight, that he/she is not eating a healthy diet.
 I would NOT recommend starving a kid to make weight.

-Advantages vs Disadvantages of Cutting Weight
+Advantages vs Disadvantages

-I would be lying if I said there were no advantages to cutting weight.
-There are some definite size and strength advantages over a wrestler who does not cut weight.
+I would be lying if I said there were no advantages to dropping weight to get to a lower class.

-What I can say is that if a wrestler cuts weight at a very young age, he/she will most likely burn out and quit wrestling before high school.
+What I can say is that if a wrestler cuts weight at a very young age, he/she will most likely burn out and quit this sport before high school.

 Also any parent that is starving a kid, could be impacting the child’s growth.